 Cyrano and Roxane

-Most people will know Cyrano de Bergerac by the romantic story originally based on a play by the French poet Edmond Rostant.
+Most people will know Cyrano de Bergerac by the romantic story originally based on a play by the French poet Edmond Rostand.
 In 1897, Rostand published a play, Cyrano de Bergerac, on the subject of Cyrano’s life.
 This play, which became Rostand’s most successful work, revolves around Cyrano’s love for the beautiful Roxane, whom he is obliged to woo on behalf of a more conventionally handsome but less articulate friend, Christian de Neuvillette.
 The play has been made into operas and adapted for cinema several times and reworked in other literary forms and as a ballet.

 References and Further Reading